Trademarking My Business Name: My Experience

 2. Due Diligence & Research

-Before even filing an application, there’s a process called “due diligence” research.
+Before even filing an application, there’s a process called “due diligence” research which cost about $650.
 Basically, Paige’s team spend a few weeks (4-8ish weeks) researching whether anyone else is already using “Launch The Damn Thing”— or anything remotely similar which could be confused with that name.

 This due diligence research is VERY important because you don’t want to submit an application, drop all that money, and end up getting denied right off the bat because someone else beat you to the name two years ago & you didn’t know they existed.
 Oops!